IgorCode/i-order-terms/src/readme.txt

 The minimum requirement is that you have at least WordPress 3.5 installed.

 = Example usage =
-**Fetching sorted terms from custom taxonomy will be enabled by default:**
+**Fetching sorted terms from a custom taxonomy will be enabled by default:**

 `$terms = get_terms( 'your-taxonomy-name' );`